 THE SOLUTION – There is not just one solution, but the Authority believes in a portfolio approach to adequate and cost effective water for the Peninsula while addressing public concerns about the transparency of the project development process and about the projected increased cost of water.

-Over the last 18 months, the Authority has worked hard to address past failures and to find a viable solution, which is a portfolio approach to avoid placing all supply options in one basket.
+Since 2012, the Authority has worked hard to address past failures and to find viable water solutions.
 We have focused on consensus, transparency, adequate financing, and the importance of contingency planning.
 As a result, we strongly believe the community is the closest it has ever been to a achieving a water supply solution.
-Read more about the Authority’s adopted Work Plan for FY 2013-14.